memsql/singlestore-spark-connector/README.md

 ## Writing to MemSQL

-The `memsql-spark-connector` supports saving dataframe's to MemSQL using the Spark write API.
+The `memsql-spark-connector` supports saving dataframes to MemSQL using the Spark write API.
 Here is a basic example of using this API:

 ```scala
 df.write